Fire and Rescue Service backs Carbon Monoxide Awareness WeekPosted

-North Wales Fire and Rescue Service is backing the Carbon Monoxide Awareness Week (Monday 17th - Sunday 23rd November 2014).
+North Wales Fire and Rescue Service is backing Carbon Monoxide Awareness Week (Monday 16th – Sunday 22nd November 2015).

-Gary Brandrick, Senior Fire Safety Manger for North Wales Fire and Rescue Service said: "Carbon monoxide poisoning can be fatal or cause permanent damage to your health.
+Terry Williams, Head of Community Safety for North Wales Fire and Rescue Service, said: “Carbon monoxide poisoning can be fatal or cause permanent damage to your health.

 “CO is produced when carbon fuels don't burn completely - it has no smell or taste and, in large quantities, it can kill very quickly.